They aren’t following you, they’re following a decoy ghost, the version of you that set the trap.

 After the event, review your SDR and consider what worked and what did not.
 Adjust your routes and tactics accordingly for future use.

-While the average civilian is unlikely to face the same level of threat as a covert operative, the application of SDR tactics can significantly enhance personal security.
-By understanding and utilizing these techniques, individuals can better protect themselves from potential threats in an increasingly uncertain world.
+While the average civilian is unlikely to face the same level of threat as an operative, the application of SDR’s significantly enhance personal security.

 [INTEL : Dynamic Gait Pattern Tradecraft]